-The great thing about cornrows is that — no matter how you style 'em — they're super practical.
+The great thing about cornrows is that they're super practical, no matter how you style them.
 You can wear your braids for weeks with minimal styling, protecting the hair from damage and maximizing growth.
 If you want your next protective style to involve cornrows, there are many different designs to consider.
-Ahead, we've rounded up some of our favorites to take to your stylist or DIY if you've got the skills.
+Ahead, we've rounded up some of our favorites to take to your stylist or DIY.